• Skip to primary navigation

 For the pan-seared chicken:

-• Chicken cutlets: Use either pre-sliced chicken cutlets from the store, or split 2 large chicken breasts into 4 thin cutlets.
-Using cutlets rather than thick chicken breasts, cuts down the cooking time significantly.
+• Chicken cutlets: Use pre-sliced chicken cutlets or split 2 large chicken breasts into 4 thin cutlets.
+Using cutlets rather than thick chicken breasts cuts down the cooking time significantly.

 • All-purpose flour: The chicken is dredged in flour to 1) create a nice golden brown crust, 2) lock in moisture, and 3) help the sauce cling better.
 So, don’t skip the flour!